bartonlp/site-class/README.md

 * constructor
 * public function getDb()
 * public function query($query)
 This is the workhourse of the database.
-It is used for 'select', 'update', 'insert' and basically anything you need to do like 'drop', 'alter' etc. $query is just sql.
+It is used for 'select', 'update', 'insert' and basically anything you need to do like 'drop', 'alter' etc. $query is the sql statement.
 * public function fetchrow($result=null, $type="both")
 Probably the second most used method.
 If it follows the 'query' the $result is not needed.
-The only time $result is needed is is there are other queries in a while loop.
+The only time $result is needed is if there are other queries in a while loop.
 In that case you need to get the result of the query by calling the getResult() method before running the while loop.
 The $type can be 'assoc', 'num' or default 'both'. 'assoc' returns only an associative array, while 'num' return a numeric array.
 I usually use a numeric array with

 ``` php
 while(list($name, $email) = $S->fetchrow('num')) { ... }
 ```